aditeyabaral/ranked-choice-voting-api/README.md

 curl --location --request GET 'https://ranked-voter.herokuapp.com/unvote/ELECTION_ID'
 ```

-# How to setup ranked-voting
+# How to setup the ranked-voting app

 1. Clone the repository and navigate to the root directory
     ```bash